 All data and resources generated with DiaComp support will be made immediately available to "active" DiaComp awardees (see below) and publicly available

-on the DiaComp website: (1) at the time of first publication, or (2) two years from the date of data upload to the
+on the DiaComp website: (1) at the time of first publication, or (2) one year after the award ends.
+Under certain circumstances,

-investigators may request an exception to the DiaComp two year public release policy by contacting NIH Program staff and requesting
+investigators may request an exception to the DiaComp public release policy by contacting NIH Program staff and requesting

 a waiver.
 Such requests will be reviewed on a case-by-case basis and waivers will be granted only with sufficient and compelling prior justification.